-Ministries of Millions: When Faith Meets Fortune
+Ministries of Millions: When Faith Meets Tax Free Fortune, Scamming Their Followers

 This exposé examines the facts: jets, homes, fundraising appeals, and the ethical issues.
 It also considers what Scripture itself says—and whether these lifestyles align with the teachings of Jesus.